-- 33.1 A Prize Gaming Permit is a permit issued by the Licensing Authority to authorise the provision of facilities for gaming with prizes on specified premises. - 33.2 An applicant for a Prize Gaming Permit should set out the types of gaming that he or she is intending to offer, a plan of the premises and the applicant should be able to demonstrate: - That they understand the limits to stakes and prizes that are set out in Regulations - That the gaming offered is within the law - Clear policies that outline the steps to be taken to protect children from harm. - 33.3 In making its decision on an application for this type of permit the Licensing Authority does not need, but may, have regard to the Licensing Objectives but must have regard to any Gambling Commission Guidance.
-The Licensing Authority will consult the Wirral Safeguarding Children Partnership where it considers it appropriate to do so. - 33.4 It should be noted that there are conditions in the Gambling Act 2005 by which the permit holder must comply, but that the Licensing Authority cannot attach conditions.
-The conditions in the Act are:
+- 34.1 A Prize Gaming Permit is a permit issued by the Licensing Authority to authorise the provision of facilities for gaming with prizes on specified premises. - 34.2 An applicant for a Prize Gaming Permit should set out the types of gaming that he or she is intending to offer, a plan of the premises and the applicant should be able to demonstrate: - That they understand the limits to stakes and prizes that are set out in Regulations - That the gaming offered is within the law - Clear policies that outline the steps to be taken to protect children from harm. - 34.3 In making its decision on an application for this type of permit the Licensing Authority does not need, but may, have regard to the Licensing Objectives but must have regard to any Gambling Commission Guidance.
+The Licensing Authority will consult the Wirral Safeguarding Children Partnership where it considers it appropriate to do so. - 34.4 It should be noted that there are conditions in the Gambling Act 2005 by which the permit holder must comply, but that the Licensing Authority cannot attach conditions.
+The conditions in the Act are: - The limits on participation fees, as set out in regulations, must be complied with - All chances to participate in the gaming must be acquired or allocated on the premises on one day and in the place where the game is played - The game must be played and completed on the day the chances are allocated - The result of the game must be made public in the premises on the day that it is played - The prize for which the game is played must not exceed the amount set out in regulations (if a money prize), or the prescribed value (if non-monetary prize)

-- The limits on participation fees, as set out in regulations, must be complied with - All chances to participate in the gaming must be allocated on the premises on which the gaming is taking place and on one day - The game must be played and completed on the day the chances are allocated - The result of the game must be made public in the premises on the day that it is played - The prize for which the game is played must not exceed the amount set out in regulations (if a money prize), or the prescribed value (if nonmonetary prize) - Participation in the gaming must not entitle the player to take part in any other gambling
+• Participation in the gaming must not entitle the player to take part in any other gambling

-34.0 Application for Club Gaming and Club Machines Permits
+35.0 Application for Club Gaming and Club Machines Permits